 So here are your Five Must-Do Website tips to convert your web visitors to web donors:

 1. Make sure your organization’s home page has a highly visible donate button.

 Time and time again, I’ll visit a nonprofit website and have to hunt for the donation button.

 There it is, in tiny grey (unreadable) font.
 And it’s tucked away in a long list with items like “Volunteer,” “Our Programs,” “About Us” and other scintillating information.

-It should be to engage people who visit.
-It is to capture email addresses, get people to sign up and above all, get people to take action NOW.
+Your website goal is really to interact with people who visit.
+Your website should try to capture email addresses, get people to sign up and above all, get people to take some type of action NOW.

-2. Turn your donation button into a large call-to-action.
+2. For strong results, turn your donation button into a large call-to-action.

 Don’t just say “Donate” Or “Give now!”

-Instead, make it donor centered.
-Try to connect your would-be donor with the impact of her gift.
+Instead, make it donor-centered.
+Try to connect your would-be donor with the impact of her potential gift.

 It needs to say “help a kid today” or “clean up a stream today” or “send help now.”